ZIBANi716/ZIBANI716/README.md

 ‎# Hi there, I'm Ryslan! 👋
 ‎
-‎### 🚀 Aspiring C# / .NET Developer
+‎### 🚀 Aspiring C# / .NET Developer ###
-‎I am a 12-year-old developer from Russia, currently focused on mastering **C#** and building a strong foundation for a future career in Europe.
+‎ I am a 12-year-old developer from Russia, currently focused on mastering **C#** and building a strong foundation for a future career in Europe.
 My goal is to become a Middle Engineer by the age of 18 and eventually move to France (Lyon ).
 ‎
 ‎---
 ‎